 Since then, CIS has existed at a multitude of different locations.
 From Søborg Gymnasium to Gammel Kongevej to Stensogade in Vesterbro and even a brief stint at a youth club in a somewhat rough part of Nørrebro, CIS finally found a permanent home on Hellerupvej in 1993.
 There it thrived to the point of over-capacity, and in 2011, it opened its second campus in Østerbro.
-Now known as the City Campus, it is home to the senior school.
+Now known as the City Campus, it was home to the senior school until this year.

-Also present at the same all-school assembly was the first ever principal of the Copenhagen International Junior School, Inez Venning, who addressed the current students with a reminder of those who have gone before them.
+Also present at the same assembly in 2011 was Inez Venning, the first ever principal of the Copenhagen International Junior School, who addressed the current students with a reminder of those who have gone before them.

 “CIS has clearly meant a great deal to these people who are now out in the adult world,” she said.